 This can be the case if you have a health issue like Type 2 diabetes.
 When a life insurance underwriter looks at certain risk factors, having Type 2 diabetes could potentially signal to the insurer you pose a higher risk of claim.

-Cheaper Life Insurance For Type 2 Diabetics
+Life Insurance For Type 2 Diabetics Is Still Affordable

 In the United States alone each year, there are roughly 1.4 million individuals who are diagnosed with diabetes overall.
 In addition to simply being a common health condition, diabetes is also the seventh leading cause of death in the United States.
 For this reason alone, it’s a major concern for life insurance companies.